Explore our fall recreation programs! Registration begins August 11.

-We are excited to announce the City of Beaumont Municipal Grant Funding Program.
-Through this program, the City provides grants to support applicants whose efforts and mandates align with the City’s strategic objectives.
+Through this program the City provides grants to support applicants whose efforts and mandates align with the City’s strategic objectives.
 These strategic objectives are described in the directional plans “Building Our Tomorrow, Today – Council Strategic Plan 2022-2026” and “Our Places and Play: Recreation, Parks, and Facilities Master Plan” [pdf], as well as in other City supporting plans.

 Explore the funding opportunities listed below and discover how your project or organization can benefit.
-The Municipal Grant Funding Program brings together four (4) distinct funding streams:
+The Municipal Grant Funding Program brings together 3 distinct funding streams:

-Provides to those registered non-profits that have been in existence for more than three (3) years and that have demonstrated sound operations and fiscal responsibility support for operating expenses and/or major project.
+Provides to those registered non-profits that have been in existence for more than three (3) years and that have demonstrated sound operations and fiscal responsibility support for operating expenses and/or major projects.

 Supports non-profits, artist collectives, and individual artists in Beaumont to deliver initiatives that have the arts as their primary focus.